jacobwilliams/fortran_function_parser/README.md

 identifiers are 'e', 'E', 'd' or 'D'.
 If they appear they must be followed by a valid exponent.

-### Notes

-* The precision of real numbers can be adapted to the calling program by adjusting the KIND parameter `wp` in the module.

 ### Credits

 * This code is based on Fortran 95 function parser v1.1 by Roland Schmehl